mitre/emass_client/docs/developers.md

 # Developers Instructions

-The documentation provided here is an OpenAPI (v3.0.3) Specification compliant describing, producing, consuming, and visualizing the eMASS RESTful API web services (endpoints) as described by the eMASS REST API (v3.3) document, dated March 26, 2022.
+The documentation provided in this repository describes the eMASS REST API (v3.3) structure.
+It is an OpenAPI (v3.0.3) specification compliant describing and visualizing the eMASS RESTful API web services (endpoints).

 The API is documented in YAML and can be viewed utilizing Swagger Editor or Visual Studio Code (VSC) with swagger and yaml extensions.

+## Visualizing
 ### Viewing the API via Swagger

 There are online tool options for viewing and editing OpenAPI compliant RESTfull APIs like the eMASS API documentations.
 Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document</strong>.

-To install the Swagger Editor offline from its repository follow these [instructions](https://github.com/swagger-api/swagger-editor).
+***Note***: We recommend utilizing the instruction provided here to for viewing or editing the eMASS API.

-### Generate the API documentation (to view in a web browser-html)
+### Generate the API documentation (html)
-eMASS API documentation can be found [here](https://mitre.github.io/emass_client/docs/redoc/)
+The generated eMASS API documentation can be found [here](https://mitre.github.io/emass_client/docs/redoc/)

 To generate the API documentation, viewable on a dependency-free (and nice looking) HTML use the `redoc-cli` command line tool.